Welcome to

 During W.W.1, the farmers of Oklahoma made much money selling wheat to Europe.
 They continued to break up the sod and plant more seed without realizing that sod held moisture.
 When the drought came, the land turned to dust, and the wind blew it away.
 The dust became so thick, that people had to place rags by their doors and windows.
 However, the dust still got into their homes.
 Dust was on and in everything.
 Dust was in their food and in their beds.
 When people sneezed, they blew out mud.
 Many people died of dust pneumonia.
 A fourteen-year-old girl named Billie Jo tells what happened to her family during this terrible time.
 You can taste the dust and feel the grime as you read this outstanding piece of historical fiction.

 1. Compare and contrast Billie Jo with yourself.
-Use personality and examples of
+Use personality and

 behavior.